• Skip to main content

 Ferrous Iron: It’s a soluble iron as the particles of iron found in this type completely dissolve in the water.
 The color of this particular type of iron is crystal clear that’s why it’s quite challenging to identify this type of iron in the water.
 However; the ferrous iron causes reddish-brown flakes in the water especially if the water stays in the glass in an open environment overnight.

-Bacterial Iron: The bacterial iron often occurs whenever there is a presence of bacteria in well water along with iron.
+Bacterial Iron: Bacterial iron often occurs whenever there is a presence of bacteria in well water along with iron.
 The color of bacterial iron is bright red or you can say similar to tomato soup.
-However, this specific iron-type can be prevented in well water by avoiding poor maintenance and improper well cleaning.
+However, this specific iron type can be prevented in well water by avoiding poor maintenance and improper well-cleaning.
 Remember, bacterial iron is quite harmful to many household appliances as compared to other iron types discussed above.

 Check Out: Top Rated Water Softener System for Well Water